TroyWilliams3687/documentos/en/documents/ch0_1_images.md

 ### Clever References

-Writing markdown like
+Writing markdown like:

 ```
 See fig. @fig:id.
 ```

-seems a bit redundant.
-Pandoc-fignos supports "clever references" via single-character modifiers in front of a reference.
-Users may write
+Is a bit redundant. `pandoc-fignos` supports "clever references" via single-character modifiers in front of a reference.
+Users can write:

 ```
 See +@fig:id.
 ```

+That will add the 'fig' portion automatically.

-to have the reference name (i.e., "fig.") automatically generated.
-The above form is used mid-sentence; at the beginning of a sentence, use:
+If the figure refernece is at the beginning of a sentence, use:

 ```
 *@fig:id
 ```

-instead.
-If clever references are enabled by default (see Customization, below), then users may disable it for a given reference using:
+If clever references are enabled, which by default they are (see Customization, below), they can be disabled by:

 ```
 !@fig:id
 ```

+>NOTE: Using the exclamation point disables the references on a per-reference basis.

 ### Tagged Figures

-The figure number may be overridden by placing a tag in the figure's attributes block:
+You can change the figure number of a reference by placing an appropriate tag value in the attribute block:

 ```
 ![Caption.](image.png){#fig:id tag="B.1"}
 ```

-The tag may be arbitrary text, or an inline equation such as `$\text{B.1}'$`.
-Mixtures of the two are not currently supported.
+The tag can be arbitrary text, or an inline equation such as `$\text{B.1}'$`.
+You can use one form or the other, but not both at the same time.

 ### Disabling Links

-To disable a link on a reference, set nolink=True in the reference's attributes:
+To disable a link to a reference:

 ```
 @fig:id{nolink=True}